ernestdanalyst/fifa21-data-cleaning-/README.md

 <div align="center">
     <h2>W/F , SM , IR</h2>
 </div>
-These three columns contains player ratings in different aspect with a ranking of 1-5 .
-However a star symbol was encoded to each row and this was removed using the replace function and the data type was changed to numeric.
+The columns contain player ratings with values ranging from 1-5, but each row had a star symbol encoded which was removed using the replace function.
+The data type was then changed to numeric.

 | Before | After |
 |--------|-------|